Vedbar/DNA-seq_Germline_Variants/README.md

 ## 11. Variant Filtering

+### 1st Filtering Step (Site-Level Filtering)

 ### Run GATK VariantFiltration
-- This step removes low-quality variant calls and those with insufficient sequencing depth
+- This command applies variant filtration to the combined.vcf file, marking variants that do not meet quality and depth thresholds.
+- The output vcf file contains all variants from  input vcf file, but those that do not meet the filtering criteria are flagged with "lowQualDp".
+- You can later remove or ignore these flagged variants depending on your analysis needs.
 - Arguments:
   + -R /home/bqhs/ebola/AF086833.fa: Specifies the reference genome file (AF086833.fa).
   + -V combined.vcf: Input VCF file (combined.vcf).